jorgegso/calculatorJs/README.md

 Practice project of a small calculator made in html js css, with which you can practice the basic concepts of javascripts and more.
 Free to reach out if you find any error.

 ##How to run the app.
-1. solo tiene que ir al link [in my web](https://jorgegso.github.io/calculatorJs/).
+1. just go to the link [the app](https://jorgegso.github.io/calculatorJs/).
 2. that's it.

 or